thorlindberg/thesis/sections/8-3 experiment-validation.md

 **Intended use**

 The txon.js library *handshakes* a JSON String, validating conformance of its "data" property to extended type declarations from its "init" property.
-TXON is initialised as an Object with a *docs* method, *handshake* method, and *tests* property of type Array\<String>.
+TXON is initialised as an Object with a *docs* method, *handshake* method, and *tests* property.

 Docs requires no input parameters and returns a String documenting the intended use of my library.
 This approach ensures that the code is documented as it is written, but it exists only at the top-level of the library rather than in individual components.